Scattering Expansion for Localization in One Dimension

-\emph{Conclusion.}---In a general problem of single channel scattering through an i.i.d. disordered chain, we developed a systematic expansion in the local reflection strength, which we call the scattering expansion.
+\emph{Conclusion.}---In a general problem of single-channel scattering through an i.i.d. disordered region, we developed a systematic expansion in the local reflection strength, which we call the scattering expansion.
 We calculated the inverse localization length to the first two non-vanishing orders in this expansion, using an explicit expansion of the (generally non-uniform) reflection phase distribution.
 We applied our result to calculate the localization length in a two-component DTQW with a biased coin parameter and arbitrary phase disorder, and we thus showed analytically that the localization length can depend non-monotonically on the strength of phase disorder.

-Returning to the general problem, we summarized the results of applying the scattering expansion to the joint probability distribution of the log-transmission and reflection phase: first, we found the general form of the joint distribution to all orders in the scattering expansion, and second, we showed that when the local reflection strength is weak, the joint distribution is determined by three parameters.
+Returning to the general problem, we summarized the results of applying the scattering expansion to the joint probability distribution of the transmission coefficient logarithm and reflection phase: first, we found the general form of the joint distribution to all orders in the scattering expansion, and second, we showed that when the local reflection strength is weak, the joint distribution is determined by three parameters.